JoshData/python-email-validator/README.md

 resolver = caching_resolver(timeout=10)

 while True:
-  valid = validate_email(email, dns_resolver=resolver)
+  email = validate_email(email, dns_resolver=resolver).email
 ```

 The validator will accept internationalized email addresses, but not all
-mail systems can send email to an addresses with non-ASCII characters in
+mail systems can send email to an addresses with non-English characters in
 the *local* part of the address (before the @-sign).
 See the `allow_smtputf8`
 option below.